 Asma’u taught girls and boys together, like many women in her family.
 One way in which she made a huge impact on women’s education was by training a network of women as educators (jajis) who traveled around, educating masses.
 The title of her biography beautifully sums up her life – One Woman’s Jihad.

 She was born in 1533 and was the eldest daughter of Bakhwa Turunku, who founded the Zazzau Kingdom in 1536.
 Aged 16, she became the queen of the kingdom.
 In her 34-year reign, she participated in the battlefield and expanded Zazzau to its largest size ever.
 Fun fact: her aim was not to expand territory, but concentrated on forcing the rulers a safe passage for traders of her kingdom.

-There is a large discourse on feminism, and it is important that we bring up women in history, especially from a community which has been deeply misunderstood and always associated with oppression of women and terrorism.
+There is a large discourse on feminism, and it is important that we bring up women in history, especially from a community that has been deeply misunderstood and always associated with the oppression of women and terrorism.

 True, Islam has its problems, but we can always look back at the past and redefine our beliefs.
 Especially when the past is so testimonial to women’s rights.

 Disclaimer: We do not hold any right, copyright over any of the images used, these have been taken from Google.
 In case of credits or removal, the owner may kindly mail us.